 5. Review References from Similar Properties

-Contact references directly and ask specific questions, such as: How did the contractor handle communication?
+Contact references directly and ask specific questions: How did the contractor handle communication?
 Did they complete work on schedule?
 Would you hire them again?
 Check online reputation across multiple platforms, including Google reviews and Better Business Bureau ratings.
-This helps you better understand past customers' experiences.
+You can also browse verified customer reviews for a clearer picture of how a contractor manages real projects from start to finish.

 6. Assess Their Safety Protocols